 When you build a chain, you can use the results—or outputs—from a command with properties of subsequent commands.
 For example, to perform multiple transformations on a command's comma-separated values (CSV) output as part of a chain, add a subsequent Tabular Transformation command that uses the earlier command's output as as property.

-Note: Commands can only use outputs from commands earlier in the chain, including those linked with a Success condition or within a serial group.
-Commands can't use outputs from other commands in the same parallel group.
+Note: Commands can only use outputs from commands earlier in the chain, including those linked with a Success condition or within a group.
 To extract a value from a command's output, create a dynamic output.

 Connection commands produce several types of outputs: